Rex Robinson (American football)

-Rex Robinson (born March 17, 1959) is a place kicker that played for the Marietta Blue Devils, University of Georgia Bulldogs of the Southeastern Conference and the New England Patriots of the National Football League.
+Rex Robinson (born March 17, 1959) is an American former professional football placekicker that played for the Marietta Blue Devils, University of Georgia Bulldogs of the Southeastern Conference and the New England Patriots of the National Football League (NFL).

+Early life and college

 Originally from Marietta, Georgia, Robinson grew up watching the NFL’s latest curiosities, soccer style kickers, such as Jan Stenerud, Garo Yepremian, and Pete and Charlie Gogalak on television each Sunday and then tried to imitate what he saw them doing.
 By the time he reached high school, he was receiving a great deal of attention.
 As a 15-year-old on Marietta’s JV team, Robinson kicked a 51-yard field goal in a game.
 A local news station sent a crew out to verify the feat.
 It took a few tries, but Robinson duplicated the kick for the camera and was on the 6 o’clock news that night.